Message from Head of Operations North at the British Library

-Online statements are now available to view.
+Online statements will be available to view towards the end of January 2017.
 An email will be sent to those who have an activated online account to advise that their statement is available.
 Users may then log into their secure online account to view/print their statement.

-Paper statements will be posted second class on 18 January 2013 to those who do not have an online account.
+Paper statements will be posted second class around the same time to those who do not have an online account.
 Please note that you will only receive a statement if you are due to receive a payment (ie if your books earn £1 or more).
 This is to reduce administration and postage costs - online statements will still be available regardless of the amount earned.

 You can update your address and bank details in writing or via the online service.
 We can also accept changes of address (but not bank details) over the telephone, subject to verification being provided.

 Please note that we are unable to accept changes to either address or bank details via email.